The Basics of Rodent Exclusion

 How Exclusion Fits into Rodent Removal

 Rodent exclusion is the second step in our proven 4-step rodent control process.
 The appointment for an exclusion technician to seal all entry points around your home or business follows the initial inspection.
 Your exclusion technician will follow the detailed map in the rodent exclusion report your inspector created to seal all identified entry points.
 While doing so, the exclusion technician will also check the trapping systems set up in the initial inspection.
 If necessary, the exclusion technician will remove any rodents caught in the traps, and reset them.
+And once this work is complete, Eastside Exterminators can proceed to helping you with rodent protection.
+This third step in our process keeps rats and mice out once we’ve removed them.

 Why Our Rodent Exclusion Services Are Superior